kaykanloo/msc-project/README.md

-# My MSc Project
+# My M.Sc.
+Project
 ## Title:
 Estimating Surfaces From Images
 ## Degree:
-Master of Science in Advance Computer Science University of Leeds, UK
+Master of Science in Advance Computer Science

+University of Leeds, UK
 ## Description:
-Exploring a deep learning approache in estimating the surface orientation from single monocular RGB images
+Exploring a deep learning approach in estimating the surface orientation from single monocular RGB images